mln66/REAL/readme.md

+# Rectifying Adversarial Sample with Low Entropy Prior for Test-Time Defense

 ## Describe
 This is the official project page of the paper "Rectifying Adversarial Sample with Low Entropy Prior for Test-Time Defense"